 19 Regional Words All Americans Should Adopt Immediately

 When traveling across the United States, it sometimes feels like the locals are speaking a whole different language.
 That's where the Dictionary of American Regional English comes to the rescue.
-The last installment of this staggering five-volume tome, edited by Joan Houston Hall, was published last month, and let me tell you, it’s a whoopensocker.
+The last installment of this staggering five-volume tome, edited by Joan Houston Hall, was published in 2012, and let me tell you, it’s a whoopensocker.

 In celebration of slang, here’s a list of 19 delightful obscure words from around the U.S. that you'll want to start working into conversation.